awsdocs/amazon-guardduty-user-guide/doc_source/get-filter.md

 Specifies the position of the filter in the list of current filters\.
 Also specifies the order in which this filter is applied to the findings\.
 Type: Integer
 **action**
 Specifies the action that is to be applied to the findings that match the filter\.
+**tags**
+The tags associated with the filter resource\.
+A tag consists of a key and a value that you define\.
+Type: String to string map

 ## Errors<a name="get-filter-errors"></a>